Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Attack.md

 Symptoms of panic attacks
 During a panic attack, you can experience physical, emotional, and cognitive symptoms all at once.

-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR), if you experience four or more of the following panic attack symptoms, the incident will receive a formal diagnosis:
+According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR), if you experience four or more of the following panic attack symptoms, the incident may be identified as a panic attack:

 heart palpitations
 sweating